dutterbutter/min-zksync-create2/README.md

 forge install
 ```

-### 3. Build the Project for zkSync
+### 3. Build the Project for ZKsync

-To build the project for zkSync, run:
+To build the project for ZKsync, run:

 ```bash
 forge build --zksync